Delph1/node-ss12000client/README.md

 # **SS12000 Node.js client package**

-This is a Node.js client package (or library if you will) that aims to simplify the integration with a server running a SS12000-compatible API.
+This is a Node.js client package (or library if you will) that aims to simplify the integration with a server running a SS12000 compatible API.
 It is based on the OpenAPI 3 specification basically and it is really not that complicated to be honest.
 The package handles HTTP  calls and Bearer Token authentication, and is designed to provide a structured method for integrating with all of the defined endpoints of the standard.

+You can download your own personal copy of the SS12000 standard for free from here: [sis.se](https://www.sis.se/standarder/kpenstandard/forkopta-standarder/informationshantering-inom-utbildningssektorn/).

 ### **Important**

 The SS12000 does not require the server to support all of the endpoints.
 You need to actually look at the server documentation to see which endpoints that are actually available with each service.
 Adding some sort of discovery service is beyond the scope of this small library in my humble opinion.

+All dates are in the RFC 3339 format, we're not cavemen here.

 ## **Content**